subfuzion/next-starter-app/README.md

 # Overview

-This is a starter Next.js app configured for TypeScript.
+This is a starter Next.js app configured for TypeScript with Docker support for deploying to your own server or containerized cloud environment.

 The app is generated using [@subfuzion/create-next-app].

 Configuration boilerplate includes: